couchbaselabs/tuqtng/docs/impl.md

 A network endpoint is given a QueryChannel, to which is should send all incoming queries.
 Queries are represented with the Query object, which contains a QueryRequest, QueryReponse, and a StopChannel.

-There is only one network endpoint implemenation, HTTP.
+There is only one network endpoint implementation, HTTP.
 This endpoint is responsible for turning incoming HTTP requests into QueryRequest objects.
 Currently, this is just a string representation StringQueryRequest.
 It is also responsible for creating a QueryResponse object.
 This is done by HttpResponse which is responsible for serializing results, errors and warnings and returning them to the client.

 The StopChannel is a channel, which the network endpoint will close, if for any reason it thinks the client is gone and no longer interested in receiving results.
 This allows the server to abort execution and stop any expensive processing.